Ahket-net/docs/MD/Marketing and Sales.md

             - Educate graduating students about Ahket and encourage them to use Ahket and become part of the Ahket ecosystem.
             - Students will become AHKETBs and embed Ahket in their job applications and LinkedIn profiles.
             - More students using Ahket in their applications leads to:
-               - Increased returns to AHKETOs from VFEEs.
+               - Increased returns to AHKETOs from CVFEEs.
                - Increased visibility of Ahket to companies and institutions using VerifyAtOnce (VAO).
       - Tactic 2:
          - Reach out directly to students and motivate them by making them owners of the degree attestation.
          - Students can only earn points from verifications by other.
 It will be hard to redeem students in US Dollar (USD) for their points as this will require more legal, taxation, and SEC compliance requirements from Ahket Inc.
    - Second, target companies that have used Ahket for verification and became AHKETVs:
       - Reach out to these companies to convert them into AHKETIs and AHKETOs.
-      - Offer them the opportunity to issue VACs for their employees' professional experience, achievements, training, certificates, etc.
+      - Offer them the opportunity to issue VACLs for their employees' professional experience, achievements, training, certificates, etc.